FreeCodeCampGuam/A-Club/PITCHME.md

 ![](assets/icon.png)

-You are now on the art screen, it should look like this
+You are now on the art screen, it should look like this:

 ![](assets/editor.png)